Many organizations are grappling with social media policy guidelines for their employees, including my own.

 - Keep it Simple: There’s no need to address every single social networking platform individually, nor to describe every potentially negative behavior – something as simple as a statement reminding employees that the employee handbook/code of conduct applies online to social media may be sufficient.

 - Appeal to Employees’ Good Nature and Common Sense: Encourage employees to take the view that social media is no different than face-to-face interactions with stakeholders.
 If they wouldn’t try to be anonymous, dishonest, or mean in person – they should hold to those same principles online.
-Relating to others well is a universal principal in both the digital and analog worlds.
+Relating to others well is a universal principle in both the digital and analog worlds.

 - Educate, Don’t Pontificate: Rather than trying to browbeat employees into submission with restrictive Authorized User Agreements, monitoring employee activity online or lengthy rules and restrictions – try to offer friendly advice and take an educational approach.
 There are social media case studies virtually every day in the news; use those as “teachable moments” in your employee communications.
 (Besides – AUAs and monitoring workstations are irrelevant anyway given that employees can defeat them by using their smartphones to access the Internet.)